-I’m on a fairly early flight but only taking hand luggage so there’s no ultra early airport check in or bag drop needed.
-It’s only a short flight from Glasgow to Schipol Airport where I’m meeting Michiel.
-We arrange to meet at the “Meeting Point” but he doesn’t seem to be there and my phone takes quite a while to actually register but eventually he arrives and the little panic of “what do I do if he doesn’t show” is luckily avoided.
+My trip to the Netherlands starts with a fairly early morning flight but as I had chosen to only take hand luggage there was no ultra early airport check in or bag drop needed.
+It’s only a short flight from Glasgow to Schipol Airport and luckily I had someone awaiting me when I arrived into Amsterdam.
+We arranged to meet at the “Meeting Point” but he doesn’t seem to be there and my phone takes quite a while to actually register on Dutch networks but eventually my friend arrives and the little panic of “What do I do if he doesn’t show?” is luckily avoided.

-I spend my first day being shown around Lieden and even get a little boat trip along the canals, which is really quite pretty.
-The driver points out lots of buildings and points of interest while Michiel points out where he works, friends houses and good places to eat so I get two tour guides.
+I spend my first day being shown around Leiden and even get a little boat trip along the canals, which is really quite pretty.
+The driver points out lots of buildings and points of interest while my Dutch friend points out where he works, friends houses and good places to eat so I get two tour guides.

 Of course one of the first things you’re always going to notice about the Netherlands are bikes…everywhere, and of course Leiden is the same.
-Getting off the train Michiel had gone off to collect his bike from just one of the many massive bicycle parks outside the station and from here on every railing or post around Lieden is three deep in bikes.
+Getting off the train my travel companion had gone off to collect his bike from just one of the many massive bicycle parks outside the station and from here on every railing or post around Leiden is three deep in bikes.

 On the way home we take a wander through the Red Light District but its the middle of the day and there don’t seem to be any girls out.
 Also, its quite a run down and messy area which seems odd when its become more of a tourist attraction than anything else.
 Maybe you don’t notice when its dark and there are pretty girls in the windows.